JMU JMU - Department of Computer Science

 7. Checking Style: If you installed everything properly, you can have VSCode (using a program called Checkstyle) check to make sure that your code conforms to the course style guide.
 This part of the lab will help you use Checkstyle.

-1. Delete the leading spaces (or tab) on line 22 (so that the statement starts in column 1) and save the file.
+1. Delete the leading spaces (or tab) in the line that contains the declaration of the constructor (so that the statement starts in column 1) and save the file.
 Is this a syntax error?

 No, the Java syntax does not require a particular indentation scheme (as does, for example, Python).